Last updated on May 18, 2020

 The bigger the company, the more money the index fund allocates to that company.
 In other words, the more expensive the stock, the more of it the index fund buys.
 Investopedia explains it nicely here.

-Imagine a Wall Street analyst predicts that Netflix stock is going to go higher.
-Professional investors therefore buy Netflix stock, which pushes up its stock price.
-A higher stock price means a bigger market capitalization for Netflix so index funds will allocate more money to buy Netflix.
+Let’s say a Wall Street analyst predicts that Netflix stock is going to rise.
+Professional investors then buy Netflix stock, which pushes up its stock price.
+A higher stock price means a bigger market capitalization for Netflix.
+Thus, index funds will allocate more money to buy Netflix.

 But whoops!
 The company misses earnings and the stock crashes.
-The professionals, being professionals, got out in time.
-But the index fund, being a robot, bought Netflix for you at a very high price and subsequently loses that money for you when the stock crashes back down.
+The professionals, being professionals, got out in time and sold their positions.
+But the index fund, being a robot, bought Netflix for you at a very high price and then loses your money when the stock crashes back down.

 #2.
 The Efficient Market Hypothesis